Why Is Your Cellular/Mobile Data So Slow? – Reasons and Fix it

 Recommendation

 Even though you have unlimited data or an internet plan, ISP throttling causes network congestion.
 You might suddenly get slow speed or face a particular time frame.
-You can avoid throttling by using the fastest VPN provider like CyberGhost or NordVPN.
+But you can avoid throttling by using the fastest VPN provider, like CyberGhost or NordVPN.

 You can easily change your IP using the fastest VPN and get around the ISP throttling filter.